 - a.
 Housing focus.
 Housing Instability is first and foremost a housing problem and should be treated as such.
 Housing focus understands the program participant's immediate barriers to obtaining and keeping housing and then finds ways to eliminate or compensate for those barriers.
 Non-housing related barriers are addressed if and when the program participant chooses. - b.
+Coordination with Core PL Staff and Case Management Entity Staff.
+Housing coordination staff will be in close communication with Core Project Longevity staff and case management staff, in order ensure adequate service provision and reduce duplication of effort. - c.
 Housing first.
-Housing First is a programmatic and systems approach that centers on providing housing unstable people with housing quickly and then providing services as needed using a low barrier approach that emphasizes community integration, stable tenancy, recovery and individual choice. - c.
+Housing First is a programmatic and systems approach that centers on providing housing unstable people with housing quickly and then providing services as needed using a low barrier approach that emphasizes community integration, stable tenancy, recovery and individual choice. - d.
 Choice and respect.
-Program participants are empowered to make their own choices about housing and services and to respond to the consequences of those choices. - d.
+Program participants are empowered to make their own choices about housing and services and to respond to the consequences of those choices.

+e.
 Just enough assistance.
 The minimum assistance (financial and/or housing supports) necessary is provided for the shortest period of time possible.
 Strengths and barriers are identified at the outset of services.
 Supports are provided to accentuate strengths and eliminate those barriers in order to improve the program participant's ability to sustain housing.